-The Private Pilot License (PPL) is an ICAO/EASA License that permits the holder to act as the pilot-in-command (PIC) of an aircraft privately, meaning not for remuneration.
+The Private Pilot License (PPL) is an ICAO/EASA License that permits the holder to act as the Pilot in Command (PIC) of an aircraft privately, meaning not for remuneration.
 PPL is the most common type of license in general aviation.
-Private pilots are able to take friends or family members around and enjoy the beauties of the world from “above”.
-Our Flight Academy organizes several courses each year with lessons two or three days a week.
+Private pilots are able to take friends or family members around and enjoy beautiful landscapes from above.
+Aviomar organises several courses each year with lessons two or three days a week.

-- Minimum age for license issue is 17 years old, however you may start training at the age of 16..
+- The minimum age for license is 17 years old, however you may start training at the age of 16.

-- Medical certificate: Class 2, issue by an Aeromedical Examiner - Please refer to the Aeromedical section of this website for further details.
+- Class 2 medical certificate issued by an Aeromedical Examiner - Please refer to the Aeromedical section of this website for further details.

-- For minors: guardian release for flight training.
+- For minors: guardian's consent/release for flight training.

-130 hours of classroom or distance learning instruction in the following subjects:
+130 hours of classroom or distance learning instruction of the following subjects:

 - Air Law